DomingoV/TG-Pre-Work/README.md

 ## What is runtime?

-Time code takes to perform an operation.
+Time code takes to execute

 ## How many instances of the the databases connected to the server application are created?